divyanshugarg36/50-top-pizzas/README.md

 ### Output

-Data is automatically saved to:
+Data is automatically saved to `public/data/` (single source of truth):
-- `data/` - Source data directory
-- `public/data/` - Next.js public folder (used by the app)

 Files generated:
 - `pizzeria_by_city.json` - Pizzerias organized by city